sciserver/Example-Notebooks/README.md

 <h3 id="description">Description</h3>

-The <strong><code>getting_started</code></strong> Data Volume contains many examples that can help you start using SciServer Compute right away.
-Starting from your SciServer Dashboard, follow these steps:
+<p>This repository contains example notebooks that can help you start using SciServer for your data science and science education projects.
+Use these example notebooks to learn Python syntax, and as templates for creating your own notebooks.</p>

 <h3 id="installation">Installation</h3>